alejandrorangel/alejandrorangel.github.io/_posts/2021-10-28-trying-something-new.markdown

 All right I kept my promise of continuing this blog, I don't think I'm gonna be able to do it on a daily basis but I'll try.

-So I have a new iPad that suspose to be really powerfull, what can I do with it? code something duh!
+So I have a new iPad that suspose to be really powerful, what can I do with it? code something duh!
 The main problem is iPadOS while the hardware is really powerful (allegedly) I think there are not enough tools for me to test it.